Challenge: Transform the massive amount of data produced but not used into actionable insights in no time.

 Clay Solutions, a SALTO Group Company, is a software company specialized in building cloud-based access control solutions.
 Its innovative solutions include cloud technology and mobile applications for maximum security and optimal manageability.

-Every day, Clay Solutions provides 40 million people with secured yet keyless access to offices, schools, commercial buildings, (holiday) homes, and other units worldwide.
+Every day, Clay Solutions provides over 1.5 million secured yet keyless lock openings to offices, schools, commercial buildings, (holiday) homes, and other units worldwide.
 Clay is the daughter company of SALTO Systems, marketleader in smart electronic access control solutions across a wide range of industries.
 With over 28 subsidiaries worldwide, it enjoys a global presence, supported by an extensive international sales, installation, and support network.

 One of Clay Solutions’ goals is to meet its customers’ continuously changing needs through its cloud-based access control solution, SALTO Keys as a Service (SALTO KS).
 However, Clay needed to find a way to convert the enormous amount of data it produced into actionable insights and well-founded predictions to live up to this.